Shubham-kpl/todolist/README.md

 - ADD UNIFORMITY TO THE OVERALL COLOR STRUCTURE OF THE PAGE
 - TASK COMPLETED
 - SMOOTH TRANSITION FOR PINNING AN ITEM
+- DEPLOY IN OTHER PLATFORM (PAGES, RENDER, ETC)

 <img src="src/images/project/1.png">
 <img src="src/images/project/2.png">